Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Proofs

-\textbf{Theorem 1 (Weighted Flow Matching Surrogate).} For a given state $s$ and advantage weights $w(s,a)=\exp(A(s,a)/\tau)$, let $x_1 = \text{arctanh}(a)$ be the action mapped to the unbounded latent space.
+\textbf{\cref{theo:wcfm} (Weighted Flow Matching Surrogate).} For a given state $s$ and advantage weights $w(s,a)=\exp(A(s,a)/\tau)$, let $x_1 = \text{arctanh}(a)$ be the action mapped to the unbounded latent space.
 Minimizing the Weighted Conditional Flow Matching loss:

-is a surrogate for maximizing the lower bound of the advantage-weighted policy improvement objective:
+is a surrogate for maximizing the lower bound of the policy mirror descent objective:

-\begin{proof} We formulate Flow Matching in a latent variable framework.
+We formulate Flow Matching in a latent variable framework.
 Let $x$ denote the latent state and $a = \tanh(x_1)$ the action.
-We utilize a reverse process $p_\theta$ (generative, Noise $\to$ Latent Target) and a forward process $q$ (Latent Target $\to$ Noise).
-We define time $t \in [0,1]$.
+We utilize a learned generative process $p_\theta$ and a target conditional process $q$.
+Both processes evolve forward in time $t \in [0, 1]$ from a base distribution (Noise $\rightarrow$ Latent Target).
+Time $t \in [0,1]$.
 Although Flow Matching is typically treated as a deterministic ODE, for the purpose of this derivation (to ensure the KL divergence is well-defined), we model the path transitions as Gaussian distributions with variance $\sigma^2\Delta t$ and $\Delta t\rightarrow 0$.

 \textbf{Continuous Flow Matching Framework.} For a continuous-time flow with time discretization $\Delta t$, the learned generative transition ($p_\theta$) evolves forward in time:

 Modeled as a Gaussian step, this transition probability is: